nycbeardo/myeleventyblog/posts/2021/experiments-with-p5js.md

 Continuing my focus on improving my skillset through creative coding, I decided to take the plunge into learning one of the more interesting JavaScript libraries that exists, aka p5.js.

-[**p5.js**](https://p5js.org/) is used by programmers, artists, and students to learn JavaScript through creative coding and it is one of the most accessible libraries out there that regardless of your skill level you can pick it up via the robust documentation provided by the Processing foundation.
+[**p5.js**](https://p5js.org/)is used by programmers, artists, and students to learn JavaScript through creative coding and it is one of the most accessible libraries out there that regardless of your skill level you can pick it up via the robust documentation provided by the Processing Foundation.

 As someone who always had a passion for art and design before entering into tech, naturally this piqued my interest.
-This wasnt the first time I dealt with p5 and processing, as I had experience with it in college but there's a difference between being made to do something and organically discovering how to do it on your own.
+This wasn’t the first time I dealt with p5 and processing, as I had experience with it in college but there's a difference between being made to do something and organically discovering how to do it on your own.

 With that being said the key for me was to go straight to the documentation and read it for myself.
 This helped me get a grasp of the things that I wanted to do with p5.js and how I could go about building it out.

-Creative coding though more art focused still requires you as a programmer to learn how to identify a problem and apply the solutions you need to solve that problem.
+Creative coding though more art-focused still requires you as a programmer to learn how to identify a problem and apply the solutions you need to solve that problem.

-So after a few weeks of playing with p5 in both the live editor and in VS code (which I'll provide you ways to set it up on your local machine), I decided to make something a little bit more fancier than just 2d primitives moving around via GraphGL.
+So after a few weeks of playing with p5 in both the live editor and in VS code (which I'll provide you ways to set it up on your local machine), I decided to make something a little bit fancier than just 2d primitives moving around via GraphGL.

 Before we get into that there are two ways for you to go about using p5 right out the gate:
 ### 1. Using the browser editor:

 On the [**p5**](https://p5js.org/  "home page for p5") home page you'll find a link to use the editor if you want to play with it right away without any unneccessary hurdles.
 In my opinion this is a good way to find out if you want to continue playing with it on your local machine or not.